-In addition, a variable fee, payable to the Funds, of up to the maximum percentage listed in the table below of the value of the Creation Units subject to the transaction may be imposed for cash purchases, non-standard orders, or partial cash purchases of Creation Units.
+In addition, a variable fee, payable to the Fund, of up to the maximum percentage listed in the table below of the value of the Creation Units subject to the transaction may be imposed for cash purchases, non-standard orders, or partial cash purchases of Creation Units.
 The variable charge is primarily designed to cover additional costs (e.g., brokerage, taxes) involved with buying the securities with cash.
-Each Fund may determine not to charge a variable fee on certain orders when the Adviser has determined that doing so is in the best interests of Fund shareholders.
+The Fund may determine to not charge a variable fee on certain orders when the Adviser has determined that doing so is in the best interests of Fund shareholders.

-Fixed Creation Transaction Fee Maximum Variable Transaction Fee \$300 2.00%
+Name of Fund Fixed Creation Transaction Fee Maximum Variable Transaction Fee Defiance Treasury Alternative Yield ETF \$300 2.00%